Libero logo

 The best pubs and bars for football fans

-The other side of the main square, Boban is an upstairs café with an affordable Italian restaurant below, set up by the Croatian football star of the same name.
-This is another little bar hub, comprising Charlie’s (Gajeva 4), pub/club/restaurant Bulldog and the Golf.
+On the other side of the main square, Boban is an upstairs café with an affordable Italian restaurant below, set up by the Croatian football star of the same name.
+This is another little bar hub, comprising Charlie’s (Gajeva 4), pub/club/restaurant Bulldog and Golf

 Right by the station, the Garden Bar shows sport on a big screen beneath the awning looking out over trg Kralja Tomislava.
 Irish-run Sheridan’s on Savska towards Stadion Kranjčevićeva also focuses on sport but favours GAA over soccer.